gogurlbaby/Dammy_Mentorship/javascript_shopping_cart_console_based_project/README.md

 Data Persistence with Local Storage: This is a huge win!
 Your cart automatically saves itself in your browser's local storage.
 That means if you add items, close the tab, and then come back later, your cart will still be there, just as you left it.
 No more lost shopping lists!

-Absolutely!
-A good README.md is essential for any project.
-It's the first thing people see and helps them understand what your project is about and how to use it.

-Here's a README.md file that explains your JavaScript shopping cart project, how to run it, and highlights some of the key concepts and challenges you tackled.

-Shopping Cart JavaScript Project
-This project implements a basic yet functional shopping cart system using vanilla JavaScript.
-It demonstrates core JavaScript concepts such as array manipulation, object management, and local storage for data persistence, along with practical e-commerce features like stock management and product search/filtering.

 🚀 How to Run
 Follow these simple steps to get the project up and running on your local machine: